home - Electricity

 • curved walls.

-Venetian plaster can be painted with natural or synthetic dyes.
+Venetian plaster can be painted over with natural or synthetic dyes.
 The special play of her shadows is especially useful when a certain “marble” color is desired, or when an illusion of volumetric color is needed.

-Venetian plaster is one of the oldest building materialsknown to mankind.
+Venetian plaster is one of the oldest building materials known to mankind.

 The Romans learned to mix it with: